dermotkel/main_project/README.md

 ![petalwithbox](https://user-images.githubusercontent.com/35706109/39334095-3087fd30-49a5-11e8-9e1e-e4e5e9216c95.png)

-The above three plots show, again, that the Setosa seems significantly different to the other flower-types.
+The above three plots show, again, that the Setosa seems significantly different to the other species.
 The others overlap to a small degree.

 As seen in the previous chapter, two of the three petal width variables are not normally distributed.
 Therefore, we have to use the non-parametric alternative to the ANOVA, called the Kruskal-Wallis Test using Scipy.
-The test finds that at least one of the flower-types is significantly different to another *χ2 = 131, p = <.000*.
-At this stage, we would normally use a post-hoc Dunn's test to check which of the flower-types are different.
+The test finds that at least one of the species is significantly different to another *χ2 = 131, p = <.000*.

+At this stage, we would normally use a *post hoc* Dunn's test to check which of the species are different.
+Similar to how we used the Tukey test with ANOVA.
 This is not easily implemented in Python at present.

-### Sepal Length
+### 3.3 Sepal Length

 ![seplswarm](https://user-images.githubusercontent.com/35706109/39335263-36d1511e-49aa-11e8-833b-401aea163aeb.png)